rev-net/memo/pitch.md

 Revnets also inherit the best properties of Ethereum and Juicebox V4:

 - **Immediacy**: Encode sophisticated financial relationships between global participants which would be impractical to manage with traditional contracts.
-- **Clarity**: Allow for ownership and access rules that can't be subjectively misinterpretted.
+- **Clarity**: Allow for ownership and access rules that can't be subjectively misinterpreted.
 - **Certainty**: Express clearly scheduled rules which cannot be broken.
 - **Auditability**: Impossible to hide, simplifying diligence for all participants.
 - **Everywhere**: Allow organizations to tokenize their revenue and fundraises on any EVM blockchain, expanding to new ones as they emerge and prove their legitimacy.